siucacm/Resume-Workshop/README.md

 - Technical interviews can be difficult.
 Practice!
 Brush up on your data structures and algorithm skills!
 - Do problems on hackerrank, leetcode, interviewbit etc
 - Make a git repository out of it ;)
-- Know basic data structures as well.
+- Know basic data structures as well
+- Some can ask you questions on the spot
+- Some do take home exams
+- Some do whiteboard coding